apache/apisix/doc/architecture-design.md

 The route matches the client's request by defining rules, then loads and executes the corresponding plugin based on the matching result, and forwards the request to the specified Upstream.

-The route mainly consists of three parts: matching rules (e.g uri, host, remote_addr, etc.), plugin configuration (traffic limit & rate limit, etc.) and upstream information.
+The route mainly consists of three parts: matching rules (e.g uri, host, remote_addr, etc.), plugin configuration (current-limit & rate-limit, etc.) and upstream information.

 The following image shows an example of some Route rules.
 When some attribute values are the same, the figure is identified by the same color.